Purifyyy/FEI-I-PPDS/README.md

 - A thread executing outside the critical section must not hinder other threads from entering it.

-- If multiple threads are accessing the critical section,they must be allowed access within a finite amount of time.
+- If multiple threads are accessing the critical section, they must be allowed access within a finite amount of time.

 - Processes must not assume anything about their timing or scheduling relative to each other when entering the critical section.